kdeldycke/awesome-engineering-team-management/readme.md

 Where your product lies in the value chain and how to position it in the market.

-- [Sustainable Sources of Competitive Advantage](https://www.collaborativefund.com/blog/sustainable-sources-of-competitive-advantage/) - TL;DR: “The ability to learn faster than your competition; to empathize with customers more than your competition; to communicate more effectively than your competition; The willingness to fail more than your competition; to wait longer than your competition”.
+- [Sustainable Sources of Competitive Advantage](https://www.collaborativefund.com/blog/sustainable-sources-of-competitive-advantage/) - “The ability to learn faster than your competition; to empathize with customers more than your competition; to communicate more effectively than your competition; The willingness to fail more than your competition; to wait longer than your competition”.
 - [Coglode: bite-size behavioral research analysis](https://www.coglode.com) - Mostly applied behaviour insights to help you build up strategies and tactics on product, design and planning.
 - [“Why does the tire company rate restaurants”](https://mobile.twitter.com/trevmckendrick/status/1218748974321954816) - A great example on why you should investigate complementary businesses.
 - [Laws of Tech: Commoditize Your Complement](https://www.gwern.net/Complement) - A step further from the previous advice, in which is detailed an aggressive strategy to consolidate monopolies.